MSri95/Landscape_Navigation/README.md

 # Fitness Landscape Navigation

-This repository contains code for generating and calculating ruggedness measures for various random fitness landscapes.
+This repository contains code for generating and calculating ruggedness measures for various random fitness landscapes to reproduce the figure in the paper, "Evolution as fitness landscape navigation: Concepts, Measures, and Emerging Questions"

 ##  Overview